SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 [hints]
 [hint]
-Andreea is searching for a book with name "The Spot".
+Andreea is searching for a book with the name "The Spot".
 The library contains 4 books.
 The first book is "Hunger Games", the second - "Harry Potter", the third - "Torronto", the fourth - "Spotify".
 [/hint]
 [hint]